A New Class of Higher Quantum Airy Structures as Modules of $\mathcal{W}(\mathfrak{gl}_r)$-Algebras: Higher Quantum Airy Structures for sigma a Product of Disjoint Cycles of the Same Length

 \begin{proof} We first prove that cases (a)-(d) form quantum $r$-Airy structures.
 We then prove that these are the only possibilities.

-In all cases (a)-(d), we know from Lemma \ref{lem:degree} that the degree condition \eqref{eq:form} is satisfied.
-What we need to check is that the subalgebra of modes is a $\lambda$-good subalgebra for some choice of partition $\lambda$ of $r$, from which we can conclude that the subalgebra condition \eqref{eq:subalgebra} is satisfied, and therefore that the operators form a quantum $r$-Airy structure.
+In all cases (a)-(d), we know from Lemma \ref{lem:degree} that condition (1) of Definition \ref{d:airy} is satisfied.
+What we need to check is that the subset of modes is $\lambda$-good for some choice of partition $\lambda$ of $r$, from which we can conclude that condition (2) of Definition \ref{d:airy} is satisfied, and therefore that the operators form a quantum $r$-Airy structure.

 \begin{enumerate}[(a)] \item For $\rho=1$ and $s=1$, we must have $k=1$, and the operators read

 with $l \in \{0,1,\ldots,n-1\}$, and